 Green tea is beneficial for soothing and boosting energy

-Is Drinking Too Much Coffee or Green Tea has any disadvantages?
+Are There Disadvantages to Drinking Too Much Coffee or Green Tea?

 Coffee contains significant caffeine